ministryofjustice/opg-reports/README.md

 The front end (display layer) service utilises a configuration file to setup the navigation, organisation name and which pages use api data or static content.

 Which configuration file to use is controlled by an environment variable - `CONFIG_FILE` - for the docker container.
-By default, this is set to the [`config.opg.json`](./services/front/config.opg.json) version, but we suggest you make a copy of the [`config.json`](./services/front/config.json) and adjust the file name (`config.<my-org>.json`).
+By default, this is set to the [`config.json`](./services/front/config.json) version, which is in turn a symlink to [`config.opg.json`](./services/front/config.opg.json).

-The Dockerfile will copy all `config*.json` files into the built image.

-Once you have made a copy you will need to adjust the following areas:
+We recommend you create a copy of [`config.simple.json`](./services/front/config.simple.json) to start with and rename it something relevant (`config.<business-unit>.json`).
+You can then either change the symlink to point to this new file, or change the environment varibles in the following places:

 - [`docker-compose.yml`](./docker-compose.yml) - change the env var (`CONFIG_FILE`) value
 - [`Makefile`](./Makefile) - in the `dev-run-front` target, swap the value of the `CONFIG_FILE` variable.

+The Dockerfile will copy files matching `config*.json` pattern building the build.

 For more details on how the configuration file is used, please see its [package details](./services/front/cnf/cnf.go).